 Another area of limited evidence is emigration.
-While there are overall statistics on the numbers of people leaving the UK for at least 12 months (through the International Passenger Survey), it is currently not possible to provide a clear picture of the skills and activities of people who leave vs. remain in the UK long term.
+While there were overall statistics on the numbers of people leaving the UK for at least 12 months (at least until 2019), it is currently not possible to provide a clear picture of the skills and activities of people who leave vs. remain in the UK long term.

-Thanks to Brian Bell for comments on an earlier draft of this briefing, and to Hector Hurmuz-Sklias for creating the visualizations.
+Thanks to Gemma Hyslop and Brian Bell for comments on earlier versions of this briefing, and to Hector Hurmuz-Sklias for creating the visualizations.

 This briefing was produced with the support of Trust for London.
 The Trust is one of the largest independent charitable foundations in London and supports work which tackles poverty and inequality in the capital.
 More details at www.trustforlondon.org.uk.